Highland Railway X Class

-The Highland Railway Drummond 0-6-4T or X class were large tank engines originally intended for banking duty.
-They were designed by Peter Drummond.
+The Highland Railway Drummond 0-6-4T or X class were large tank engines designed by Peter Drummond, originally intended for banking duty.

 Construction

 The first four were built by the North British Locomotive Company and delivered in 1909.
 A second batch of four was delivered in 1911.

 Design

-The design was derived from that of the class K (0-6-0) tender engines and leading dimensions were very similar although the boiler and firebox are recorded as being 'larger' but by an unspecified amount.
+The design was derived from the Class K 0-6-0 tender engines and leading dimensions were very similar, although the boiler and firebox are recorded as 'larger' by an unspecified amount.

 Reputation

-They were not popular with their crews, many thought them heavy and clumsy, and several crews had problems with water capacity.
-It seems their axleboxes were not well-proportioned either as there are reports of consistent hot box problems.
+They were not popular with crews, many finding them heavy and clumsy and several having problems with water capacity.
+Their axleboxes also consistently ran hot as well.